tekul/mina/README.md

 ## Background

-I have a music streamer which is very good but is controlled by an android app which is appaling when trying to use it with a local UPNP server (MiniDLNA).
+I have a music streamer which is very good but is controlled by an android app which is just appaling when trying to use it with a local UPNP server (MiniDLNA).
 It consistently shows folder contents as blank until the app is restarted.
 It's not a problem with MiniDLNA since lots of other open source apps are able to view the contents just fine.
-The text interface is also much faster to use than browsing directories using DLNA.

-I want to be able to easily navigate the contents and add tracks to the streamer's playlist.
-A bit of investigation showed that it uses a simple API over HTTP to manage the playlist.
-DLNA is only used for browsing the server contents from the app.
-DLNA is really hideous.
-I managed to avoid using SOAP back when it was in fashion so have no interest in starting now :).
+I want to be able to easily navigate the server contents and add tracks to the streamer's playlist.
+A bit of investigation showed that a simple API over HTTP is used to manage the playlist and DLNA is only used for browsing the server contents from the app.
+DLNA is really hideous - I managed to avoid using SOAP back when it was in fashion so have no interest in starting now :).
 Instead I decided to dump the track list directly from MiniDLNA's sqlite database into a CSV file and use that.
 I don't add music to the server that often so it's not a big issue to do it that way.

 Although it is possible to have an app (such as upplay) maintain a playlist and play through the streamer, the playlist stops playing when the app does.
 I want to be able to use the on-board playlist that the streamer maintains itself.

+Not only is it more reliable, but the tui-based app is also much faster to use than browsing directories using DLNA and I can quickly do searches by track or artist names.

 ## Dumping MiniDLNA DB to CSV File